dewiniaid/gs4-lich-scripts/Foreach.md

   Shorthand for getting _what_ and then putting it in _where_.
 If you omit _what_, 'item' is assumed.

   **mv** is shorthand for **move**

+  Newer versions of foreach will use `_drag` (mimicking Stormfront drag-and-drop functionality) to reduce this from two commands to one when they think it is safe to do so.

 * **fastmove** _[what]_ **to** _where_
   This is a somewhat faster version of the above, but it's more prone to failing if you have oddly scripted containers